Diversity and Inclusion

 - Brazil: Live Session

-- Establish criteria for action in the face of discriminatory incidents – direct or indirect – and situations of harassment or violence motivated by reasons of sexual orientation (SO), gender identity (GI) and/or gender expression (GE) if they occur within the organization.
+⦁ Establish criteria for action in the face of discriminatory manifestations – direct or indirect – and situations of harassment or violence motivated by reasons of sexual identity that occur within the organization.

 We promote an integrated approach to wellbeing, inside and outside the workplace, every day.